SaharBarak/whatsapp_ai/README.md

 ## 📝 ToDo 📝

+- **Optimize for Hebrew**: Ensure all text processing and the generated newsletter are optimized for Hebrew.
+- **Decouple Flow Further**: Separate the flow to generate the newsletter from the flow to pull messages and organize them into a JSON file.
+- **Add Basic Styling to the Newsletter**: Initially add simple text formatting and then later convert it to a PDF.
 - **Process Voice Messages**: Implement the transcription logic using a service like Google Cloud Speech-to-Text.
 - **Optimize the Prompt for a Funny, Cheerful Newsletter**: Enhance the prompt to make the newsletter more engaging and cheerful.
 - **Process Likes, Emojis, Links, and Social Media Posts**: Extend the message processing to include likes, emojis, links, and social media posts.
-- **Add Basic Styling to the Newsletter**: Initially add simple text formatting and then later convert it to a PDF.
 - **Manage Space for OpenAI API Request**: Implement a method to handle a large number of messages by summarizing or chunking data before sending it to the OpenAI API.
-- **Optimize for Hebrew**: Ensure all text processing and the generated newsletter are optimized for Hebrew.

 ## 🛠️ Prerequisites 🛠️